raoulmillais/treesitter-clj/README.md

 clojure using coffi.
 The sample C code builds and runs without error (see `main.c`)

-The included treesitter `.so` is the latest version of tree-sitter (on an arch linux system - so latest upstream) (same for the `api.h` header).
+The included `libtree-sitter.so` is the latest version of tree-sitter (on an arch linux system - so latest upstream) same for the `api.h` header.
 The included `libtree-sitter-clojure.so` is a build from the git HEAD of the project (via AUR)